How to Choose Trustworthy Plugins for Your WordPress Site

 Search by Average Ratings

-Just as with most other online sites, you can find plugins that are popular by searching for ones that have top ratings.
-Obviously, plugins with average ratings of three stars and below might want to get scratched off of your list.
+Like most other online sites, you can find popular plugins by searching for ones with top ratings.
+Plugins with average ratings of three stars and below might want to get scratched off of your list.

 Check the Number of Installs

-One of the biggest indicators that a WordPress plugin is legitimate is if it has a large number of users.
-When you’re on the main page of the plugin (or in the search results) on WordPress.org, you’ll see something that says “Active Installs.”
+One of the biggest indicators that a WordPress plugin is legitimate is if it has many users.
+When you’re on the plugin’s main page (or in the search results) on WordPress.org, you’ll see something that says “Active Installs.”
 The number next to that is the total number of WordPress sites that have installed and are using this plugin.

-While 1,000 sounds like a large number, it’s not in this case.
-Ideally, you want to find plugins that have hundreds of thousands, if not millions, of active installs.
+While 1,000 sounds large, it’s not in this case.
+Ideally, you want to find plugins with hundreds of thousands, if not millions, of active installs.
 Granted, every new plugin needs to start somewhere, but you don’t necessarily need to be a guinea pig for something that could ruin your website and cost you money.

 Read Some User Reviews

-Most consumers today want to know about the experiences of their peers before they make a decision – even about a free plugin.
-Even if a plugin has over 1 million active installs, it might still have some issues that you’ll want to know about before you connect it to your website.
+Most consumers today want to know about their peers’ experiences before they decide – even about a free plugin.
+Even if a plugin has over 1 million active installs, it might still have some issues you’ll want to know about before connecting it to your website.

 Compatibility and Updates Choose Trustworthy WordPress Plugins

 First, if a plugin isn’t compatible with your version of WordPress (which should be the latest), you can skip it.
 Plugins that don’t get regular updates from their developers are more likely to have vulnerability issues.
-This compatibility information is on the main page (Description tab) of the plugin on WordPress.org.
+This compatibility information is on the plugin’s main page (Description tab) on WordPress.org.

 If you install and activate a plugin that isn’t compatible with your version of WordPress, you risk that plugin not doing what it was supposed to do, crashing your website, and even causing damage that you can’t repair.
-If you’re not sure which version of WordPress you’re currently running, check the Dashboard of your site.
+If you’re not sure which version of WordPress you’re currently running, check your site’s Dashboard.

 Seeing the date of the last update can also be encouraging.
-If you’re looking to install a plugin, and it was just updated a few days or weeks ago, this is a good sign.
-It tells you that the developer is continuing to make improvements and cares about their product.
+If you’re looking to install a plugin that was just updated a few days or weeks ago, this is a good sign.
+It tells you that the developer continues to improve and cares about their product.
 You can infer that they will probably continue to do so for the foreseeable future.

 Choose Trustworthy WordPress Plugins: Review the Changelog

-In addition to checking out the date of the last update for a plugin, you can go back through the history of all of its updates.
+In addition to checking out the date of the last update for a plugin, you can go back through the history of its updates.
 The “Changelog” tab will show you what the developer has done with the plugin, with dates, since it was first released.
-There might be some bug fixes as well as additional features added to the plugin.
-Go through this list to review the progress and determine whether it is something that you trust.
+There might be some bug fixes and additional features added to the plugin.
+Please review this list to review the progress and determine whether it is something you trust.

 See If It Offers Support & Documentation

-A feature-rich plugin isn’t going to do you much good if you can’t figure out how to install it or make it do what you want on your site.
+A feature-rich plugin doesn’t do you much good if you can’t figure out how to install it or make it do what you want on your site.
 Some plugins are complicated!

-Review the plugin developer’s support history as well as what sort of documentation they provide.
+Review the plugin developer’s support history and what sort of documentation they provide.
 Are there instructions for installing and configuring the plugin?
 Is there a troubleshooting guide?
 How quickly do they respond to support requests?

 Search WordPress-related Websites & Forums

 If you’re not sure about the trustworthiness of a particular plugin, look for independent reviews and analyses online.
-Just like when you are looking for a WordPress hosting, you can go through trusted review sites such as Trustpilot or HostScore to look for comments to find and choose the best plugins.
+When looking for WordPress hosting, you can go through trusted review sites such as Trustpilot or HostScore to look for comments to find and choose the best plugins.

-You can also search through WordPress forums or Google the name of the plugin.
+You can also search through WordPress forums or Google the plugin’s name.
 You’ll likely find quite a few results and can read discussions.
-Reviews and testing result from others so that you can make a more informed decision.
+Reviews and testing results from others so you can make a more informed decision.

 Choose Trustworthy WordPress Plugins: Avoid Nulled Plugins

 If there is a premium plugin that you want from a reputable developer, avoid installing a nulled version of that plugin on your site.
-These are pirated versions of plugins, and they often contain malicious code that can give hackers access to your website.
+These pirated versions of plugins often contain malicious code that can give hackers access to your website.

-Further, null plugins are never updates, and you won’t get any support.
+Further, null plugins are never updated, and you won’t get any support.
 There are ethical considerations, as well.
-The developers continue to spend resources on these programs, and they need your support.
+The developers continue to spend resources on these programs and need your support.

 Test the Plugin in a Controlled Environment

-There are over 50,000 WordPress plugins available in their library, as such, choosing the right WordPress plugins involves some consideration and research.
+There are over 50,000 WordPress plugins available in their library.
+As such, choosing the right WordPress plugins involves some consideration and research.
 But the consequences of choosing the wrong plugins can be disastrous.
 It makes sense to take the time to find the right tool that is going to enhance the user experience.
 While not compromising your site’s performance or security to find and choose best WordPress plugins.